Chapter 13 Store trade events and orders inside the database

 Having all of this in place we will now be able to store broadcasted orders’ data in the database but there’s nothing actually broadcasting them.

-We need to modify the Naive.Trader module to broadcast the Binance.Order whenever it places buy/sell orders or fetches them again:
+We need to modify the Naive.Trader module to broadcast the Binance.Order whenever it places buy/sell orders:

 # /apps/naive/lib/naive/trader.ex